-The graduate fiction workshop is a place for students to build upon their skills as fiction writers and create a foundation for future projects.
-The class will focus on both craft and content, and students will receive feedback and specific, goal-oriented advice on how to write short stories or a novel.
-Craft discussions and subsequent assignments will explore the ways in which writers convey emotions, physicality, and believability within a narrative.
-We will begin by reading a wide array of works by published writers of literary fiction and by studying study various aesthetic affiliations, traditions, and conventions-that is, by reading from a writer's perspective-we will examine the myriad techniques employed for what is finally a common goal: to make readers feel.
-Then we will move to critiquing student work in the workshop, wherein students will explore the elements of fiction and learn how the effects created by their manipulation enable them to best tell their stories.
+The graduate fiction workshop is a place for students to build upon their skills as readers and writers of literary fiction and create a foundation for future projects.
+The class will focus on both craft and content, and students will receive feedback and specific, goal-oriented advice on how to write short and longer fiction.
+Craft discussions and subsequent assignments will explore the ways in which writers convey emotions, physicality, and believability within a given narrative.
+We will begin by reading a wide array of works by published writers of literary fiction, studying various aesthetic affiliations, traditions, and conventions-that is, reading from a writer's perspective-and examine the myriad techniques employed for what is finally a common goal: to make readers feel.
+After that, we will read and critique student work in the workshop, wherein students will explore the elements of fiction and learn how the effects created by their manipulation enable them to best tell their stories.
 Students will receive written critiques and line edits from the professor as well as their peers.